MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-the-build-output-directory.md

    ![Screenshot that shows the macros and their values.](media/output-path-cpp-macros.png)

-   If you need to reference an environment variable, you can reference it using the syntax `$(VAR)` for the environment variable `VAR`.
+   All environment variables are exposed in MSBuild as properties, so if you need to reference an environment variable, you can reference it using the syntax `$(VAR)` for the environment variable `VAR`.
 When building a path using macros and environment variables, be careful to consider whether a backslash is needed or not.

 This procedure sets a property `OutDir` in the project file (`.vcxproj`).
 If you view the project file after setting this property, you see that code similar to the following was added: